pfinkbeiner/mkvhost/README.md

-# MkVhost – litte bash script for fast & easy creating vhost on your Mac.
+# MkVhost – litte bash script for fast & easy creating vhosts on your Mac.

 ### Problem to solve

 Tired of creating vhosts over and over again?
-Yep, me to!
+Yep, me too!
 ___

-### Configure
+### Usage
 * Get the latest version.
 * Adjust variables for your own development enviroment.
 * Save time…